ngessner/CPP-Snake-Game-ng/README.md

 • A c++ based snake game, it includes the basic features of snake.

+• note: the movement does seem slow, but I slowed it down due to its normal speed being very unplayable.

 • future updates:
 - a txt file highscore saving system
 - easy, medium, and hard mode